mvpmanish/LASED/README.md

 ## Tutorials

-Check out readthedocs for detailed tutorials and a guide for how to use the library.
+Check out readthedocs for detailed tutorials and a guide for how to use the library: https://lased.readthedocs.io/en/latest/

 ## Acknowledgements